My Portfolio Strategy

 As long as you buy tokens for legit projects that are designed to capture value from the growth of their networks, you have an amazing asymmetric investment opportunity.
 You risk a small amount in return for a chance to get massive gains.
 You can spread your investments around many altcoins expecting most will fail.
 Your winners will cover for your losers many times over and way more than any returns you’ll get with bitcoin.

 You need to have enough invested in altcoins to make it worthwhile.
-Bitcoin will cover you for the long-term—you can keep a relatively small portion to bitcoin for safety, then put the bulk into high-reward opportunities in the altcoin space.
+Bitcoin will cover you for the long-term—you can keep a relatively small portion in bitcoin for safety, then put the bulk into high-reward opportunities in the altcoin space.

 That includes debts, investments, available lines of credit, financial commitments (e.g., rent, car payments, social clubs), and everything else that you consider valuable or important to your happiness and well-being.